-The global lockdown has brought upon us many unforeseen spectacles from the animal world.
+The global lockdown brought upon us many unforeseen spectacles from the animal world.
 Hundreds of thousands of pink flamingoes took over Mumbai, jackals appeared en mass across Tel Aviv, and mountain goats descended from their perches to many a street across Wales.
 Now, a lone seal has made its way into Melbourne’s Yarra River.

 This, however, isn’t the first time a seal has been spotted along the Yarra within close proximity to the CBD.
 It’s speculated that this morning’s sighting could have been the return 200kg fur seal known as Salvatore, who was first spotted in 2014, then three years later in 2017.